-Face masks, whether we like it or not, are now part of our future and, with this in mind, I began to research into them just prior to lock-down for COVID-19 when they were impossible to get hold of.
+Face masks, whether we like it or not, are now part of our future and, with this in mind, I began to research into them just prior to the first lock-down for COVID-19 when they were impossible to get hold of.
 After watching numerous video tutorials, trialing pattern shapes, tweaking samples and road testing a number of different designs I have come up with a version which I would like to share with you.

 The two essential elements of a protective face mask are the fit and the filter.
-To assist with the fit I have inserted wire into an upper channel of the mask so that it can be moulded to sit comfortably on the nose and make a seal to the cheek for a closer fit.
+To assist with the fit I have inserted wire into an upper channel of the mask so that it can be molded to sit comfortably on the nose and make a seal to the cheek for a closer fit.
 It is important that the sides don't gape away from the face and the lower edge should tuck neatly under the chin so I have included darts at the upper and lower edges of the mask.
 Elastic loops are stitched into the side openings for a comfortable fit around the ears.
 I have also made the mask in two different sizes, the smaller one is suitable for children under 16 years.

 My version is reversible so that you can change it to coordinate with your look, therefore maintaining your usual stylish appearance.
 It is made from two layers of closely woven 100% cotton fabric and there are openings either side for fitting a disposable filter.
 I've made my filters from Hepa-flo bags cut from the Henry vacuum cleaner as this is the favoured option recommended in my research.

-Please understand that no face mask can guarantee the prevention of contracting any virus, however there is recent significant evidence to suggest that it is more beneficial to wear one than not when you are in public environments indoors.
+Please understand that no face mask can guarantee the prevention of contracting any virus, however there is significant evidence to suggest that it is more beneficial to wear one than not when you are in public environments, especially indoors.
 For maximum effectiveness the mask should have a filter which can be removed (and disposed of) at the end of each day and the mask should also be machine washed after every wear.

 TO MAKE YOUR OWN FACE MASK YOU WILL NEED: